umputun/remark42/site/src/docs/configuration/frontend/index.md

 ></span>
 ```

 You can use as many nodes like this as you need to.
-The script will found all of them by the class `remark__counter`, and it will use `data-url` attribute to define the page with comments.
+The script will find all of them by the class `remark__counter`, and it will use the `data-url` attribute to define the page with comments.

-Also script can use `url` property from `remark_config` object, or `window.location.origin + window.location.pathname` if nothing else is defined.
+Also, the script can use `url` property from `remark_config` object or `window.location.origin + window.location.pathname` if nothing else is defined.

 ## Widgets